 There is no way to know for certain whether a particular event will lead to a concussion-a relatively minor impact may result in a concussion while a higher-magnitude hit may not.
 It is important to note that if there is a history of concussion, even a minor hit can trigger symptoms.
 Signs can be observed while symptoms are experienced by the individual.

 The signs and symptoms of concussion in individuals include, but are not limited to:

 - Headache

 - Irritability

 - Dizziness

-- · Fogginess
+- Fogginess

 - Nausea

 - Fatigue

 - Blurred vision

 - Difficulty concentrating

 - Light/sound sensitivity

 - Poor memory

 - Imbalance

 - Neck painSadness

-- Ringing in the earsSeeing "stars"
+- Seeing "stars"

-- Confusion